 About Caroll Simcox

-Caroll grew up in the Mackenzie Country and is delighted to have returned to the mountains after living away for 35 years.
-She has a cheerful relaxed manner with people and both she and Craig love welcoming visitors to their home which overlooks beautiful Lake Tekapo.
+Caroll Simcox grew up in the Mackenzie Country and is delighted to have returned to the mountains after living away for 35 years.

 As a licensed marriage celebrant Caroll loves to create special memories for couples choosing to get married in the unique and stunning Lake Tekapo area.

 Caroll likes to meet with couples prior to their wedding to assist them in creating a truly special service that reflects their individuality and uniqueness.
-She is happy to offer suggestions to help you create the style of ceremony you prefer or you can write your own words to express your love for each other.
+She has a cheerful relaxed manner and is happy to offer suggestions to help you create the style of ceremony you prefer.
+In these gorgeous mountains you may be inspired to write your own words to express your love for each other!